Tony Hunt (American football): Philadelphia Eagles

 Hunt was selected by the Philadelphia Eagles, 90th overall, in the 3rd round of the 2007 NFL draft.
 Critics and fans alike thought the move would finally give Brian Westbrook the short-yardage back he always wanted.
 In his rookie season, however, Hunt saw limited playing time behind Correll Buckhalter managing just 16 carries and one touchdown.
 After the Eagles acquired Lorenzo Booker from Miami, he was pushed to fourth on the depth chart ahead of only Ryan Moats.
 The Eagles had traditionally only kept three.
 On August 18, 2008, the Eagles official website confirmed Hunt would get reps at fullback after Jed Collins, Jason Davis and Luke Lawton failed to secure the job, and Hunt's impressive preseason game against the Carolina Panthers which he broke a 51-yard run.
 He was unofficially named the Eagles' starter after the other three full backs were released.

 Hunt was released from the Eagles on October 14, 2008.
+Though credited for his willingness to switch positions as well as make plays on special teams, the team decided to sign the more experienced Kyle Eckel to play full back after Eckel was released by the Patriots a week prior.